Recap: Supernatural S 02 E 09 Croatoan

 - Stepford Smiler: After meeting Mr. Tanner and Jake, Dean invokes this trope.

 Dean: That was kind of creepy, right?
 A little too Stepford?

 - Stock Unsolved Mysteries: Sam suggests the inhabitants of the lost colony of Roanoke Island may have been victims of a demonic plague.
-He says John Winchester had a theory that Croatoan is actually the name of a demon of plague and pestilence, who is also sometimes called Deva or Reesha.
+He also mentions that John Winchester had a theory that "Croatoan" is actually the name of a demon of plague and pestilence, who is also sometimes called "Deva" or "Reesha".

 - Stupidest Thing I've Ever Heard:

 Sam: This is the dumbest thing you've ever done.

 Dean: I don't know about that...remember that waitress in Tampa?

 - Technically Living Zombie: They are transformed by the virus, but do not join The Undead.